ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 #### Adding detailed descriptions of encodings

-The above example provides a mime-type for the file `./cp7glop.ai` - which is useful as it may not be apparent that the file readable as a PDF file from the extension.
+The above example provides a media type for the file `./cp7glop.ai` - which is useful as it may not be apparent that the file readable as a PDF file from the extension.
 To add more detail, encodings SHOULD be linked using a [PRONOM] identifier to a _Contextual Entity_ of `@type` Website.